playbenny/benny_manual/docs/blockipedia.md

 ## core

 ### core.clock
 - Control tempo, swing, and microtiming settings for multiple free but synchronised clock sources.
+1 voice = 1 clock.
+The clocks are synchronised using a discrete time kuramoto algorithm which mirrors many naturally occuring synchronisation and alignment processes.

-1 voice = 1 clock. when you merge in another song that contains a clock, it won't adjust the global tempo until you unmute it. it shares timing sync ids with the first clock - ie voice one of every clock block is the same 'virtual player'.
-Click offset is measured in multiples of vector size, so it should stay consistent if you change vs in future.
+- When you merge-load in another song that contains a clock, it won't adjust the global tempo until you unmute the new clock.

+- Headphone click offset is measured in multiples of vector size, so it should stay consistent if you change vs in future.

+- There's a hidden parameter that's available for midi mapping called **tempo bend**, if you map eg a pitchbend controller to this you can do dj-style tempo bends.

+- If you want to synchronise external gear via midi clock out or a gate clock over audio you can configure these in the hardware manager.

+- To enable ableton link support, you need to install the ableton link package for max.
+To do this, open a new max window, go file / package manager and search for ableton link.
+Install the package and restart benny.
+Then click on the midi indicators right of the play button.
+In the sidebar page that appears there's an option to enable link.

 ### core.input.control.auto
 - Midi controller input with optional automapping.